SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 The pseudo-code checks for:
 - spatial overlap, and
 - only the first part of temporal overlap condition.
-If a newer commit exists for any key that the transaction is going to write: `lastCommit(key) > txn.beginTimestamp()`, the transaction is aborted.
+If a newer commit exists for any key that the transaction is going to write such that, `lastCommit(key) > txn.beginTimestamp()`, the transaction is aborted.
 This ensures that the transaction only operates on data that reflects the state at the start of the transaction, preventing inconsistencies caused by concurrent modifications.